shrikantpatnaik/chef-monitor/README.md

 Description
 ===========

+This is fork of Sean Porters `chef-monitor` cookbook.

 Monitor is a cookbook for monitoring services, using Sensu, a monitoring framework.
 The default recipe installs & configures the Sensu client (monitoring agent), as well as common service check